groonga/groonga/doc/source/reference/commands/select.rst

 ``drilldown_limit``
 """""""""""""""""""

-It specifies the max number of groups in a drilldown.
+Specifies the max number of groups in a drilldown.
 If the number of groups is less than ``drilldown_limit``, all groups are outputted.

 Here is a ``drilldown_limit`` example: